Try our new waste collection postcode checker

-A death must be registered within five days unless the Coroner is investigating.
+A death must be registered within five calendar days from when the relevant paperwork is received by the Register Office.

-Once the MCCD has been checked, if an email address has been entered onto our system, the relative named will receive an automated email with a link to book an appointment.
+If an email address has been entered onto our system, the relative/partner named will receive an automated email with a link to book an appointment.

-Unfortunately, we are unable to book an appointment to register a death until we have received and reviewed all the required documents from the hospital, doctor and / or coroner, as applicable.
+Unfortunately, we are unable to book an appointment to register a death until we have received all the required documents from the Medical Examiner or Coroner's office, as appropriate.

 A registration must be completed in person, however, if you struggle to get to us in Milton Keynes, you can make an appointment at a register office closer to where you live and complete a declaration, this means that all of the information will be given to the registrar who will then forward this on to us in Milton Keynes for the registration to be completed.